Bunge to sell oilseed processing business in Russia | Business

 Bunge to sell oilseed processing business in Russia

-"We are grateful to the team for continuing to deliver essential food and feed in this challenging environment," said Greg Heckman, Chief Executive Officer of Bunge.
+Agricultural commodities trader Bunge Ltd said on Monday it has agreed to sell its oilseed processing business in Russia to Karen Vanetsyan, the controlling shareholder of Exoil Group.
+The sale includes the sunflower processing plant in Voronezh.
 The company has been scaling back its Russian grain trading activities in recent years, including the sale of its Rostov grain export terminal last year.

 Agricultural commodities trader Bunge Ltd said on Monday it has agreed to sell its oilseed processing business in Russia to Karen Vanetsyan, the controlling shareholder of Exoil Group.

 The sale includes the sunflower processing plant in Voronezh.
-Bunge and its rivals Archer-Daniels-Midland Co and Cargill Inc, Louis Dreyfus Company (LDC)— part of the so-called ABCD quartet of global grains traders — had begun scaling back their Russian operations in March, following the country's invasion of Ukraine.
+Bunge and its rivals Archer-Daniels-Midland Co, Cargill Inc and Louis Dreyfus Co (LDC) — part of the so-called ABCD quartet of global grains traders — had begun scaling back their Russian operations in March, following the country's invasion of Ukraine.

 Bunge on Monday did not reveal financial details about the deal.
-"We are grateful to the team for continuing to deliver essential food and feed in this challenging environment," said Greg Heckman, Chief Executive Officer of Bunge.
+Exoil Group did not immediately reply to a request for comment.
+Bunge invested $130 million in construction of the Voronezh plant which it opened in 2008, according to the Russian version of its website.
+The plant has annual capacity to process 540,000 tonnes of raw material which makes it possible to produce more than 200 million bottles of sunflower oil.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)